-Derek Jeter and former Florida governor Jeb Bush have teamed up in a bid to purchase the Marlins, the Miami Herald reports.
+A group led by Derek Jeter and former Florida governor Jeb Bush has placed the winning bid for the right to purchase the Miami Marlins, reports Scott Soshnick.

 Word of Jeter's interest in owning the Marlins was initially reported on April 5 by Fox Business Network.

-Jeffrey Loria has owned a controlling stake in the Marlins since 2003, but has been fielding offers for the team in recent years.
+Jeffrey Loria had owned a controlling stake in the Marlins since 2003, but had been fielding offers for the team in recent years.

 Jeter has expressed a desire to own a team before.
 In 2014, he said he'd like to be "calling the shots, not answering to someone."